gehwissenlos/Yourls-Email-Notify/README.md

 # Yourls-Email-Notify
 Have Yourls send you an email when someone clicks a shortened link.

 This plugin is very easy to configure.
-Simply add your email address to the admin panel and you're good to go!
+Simply add your To & From email addresses to the "Click Notification Email Addresses" admin panel and you're good to go!

 ### Installation Instructions